XIAYM-gh/vscode-background-cover/README.md

 ## Changes

-This fork refactors most of the codebase & removes unnecessary features.
+This fork refactored most of the codebase & removed many unnecessary functionalities.

-We have:
+We:

 - Simplified the codebase
 - Made the language proper & more understandable
 - Added support for multiple folders

-## Installation
+## Installing

-You can download a pre-built VSIX from GitHub Releases, or install directly from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=xiaym-gh.background-cover-simplified).
+You can find existing VSIX from GitHub Releases, or install directly from [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=xiaym-gh.background-cover-simplified).

-To build the extension yourself:
+To build this extension, please:

-- Clone this repository
+- Clone the repository
-- Run `npm i` in the project directory (or use your preferred package manager)
+- Run `npm i` inside the cloned folder (or whatever tool you like)
 - Run `npx @vscode/vsce@latest package` to package the extension
-- Open VS Code, go to "Extensions", and select "Install from VSIX" from the menu
+- Start VSCode, navigate to "Extensions" and click on "Install from VSIX" in the menu
-- Choose the generated VSIX file and enjoy!
+- Select the output VSIX and enjoy

-## Uninstallation
+## Uninstalling

-Before uninstalling, please manually disable the background image.
+Before uninstalling, please disable the background image manually!

 ## Acknowledgement